 The valuation of investment properties is inherently subjective due to, among other factors, the individual nature of each property, its location and the expected future rental revenues from that particular property.
 As a result, the valuations the Company places on its property portfolio are subject to a degree of uncertainty and are made on the basis of assumptions which may not prove to be accurate, particularly in periods of volatility or low transaction flow in the property market.
 The assumptions upon which CBRE Limited has based its valuation of the Company's properties as at 31 March 2021 include, but are not limited to, matters such as the tenure and tenancy details for the properties, ground conditions at the properties, the structural condition of the properties, prevailing market yields and comparable market transactions.
-These assumptions are market standard and accord with the Royal Institution of Chartered Surveyors (RICS) Valuation - Professional Standards UK 2014 (revised April 2015).
-However, if any assumptions made by the external value prove to be inaccurate this may mean that the value of the Company's financial condition.
+These assumptions are market standard and accord with the Royal Institution of Chartered Surveyors (RICS) Valuation - Professional Standards.
+However, if any assumptions made by the external valuer prove to be inaccurate, this may mean that the value of the Company's financial condition.

 The Valuer's report for the year ended 31 March 2020 contained a 'material uncertainty' clause due to the disruption to the market at that date caused by Covid-19.
 The inclusion of this clause indicated that there was substantially more uncertainty than normal and therefore a higher likelihood that the assumptions upon which the external valuer had based its valuations prove to be inaccurate.
+There was no material uncertainty clause included in the Valuer's report for the year ended 31 March 2021.
 Refer to note 8 for further details on the valuation as at year end.